EMAWOnline - Kansas State picks up commitment from 3-star Jordan Allen

 Kansas State picks up commitment from 3-star Jordan Allen

-K-State was able to yet again beat out multiple Power Five schools for the services of a top Kansas player.
-Inside of those 11 was common recruiting rivals in Iowa, Iowa State, Missouri, and Kansas.
+K-State was able to yet again beat out multiple Power Five schools for the services of a top Kansas player, including Iowa, Iowa State, Missouri, and Kansas.
 Similar to K-State, Allen made three stops in Ames.

 In the bigger picture, this means the Wildcats yet again have earned the services of a talented Kansan.
 Something that Chris Klieman preached on doing his first day in Manhattan and something that has started to come to fruition.
 In addition to that, they also were able to beat out key regional foes to do so.